 Spare ribs have a unique shape as you see here.
-These ribs can be smoked just as they are of course but the more common approach is to convert these to St. Louis style ribs.
+These pork ribs can be smoked just as they are of course but the more common approach is to convert these to St. Louis style ribs.
 St. Louis ribs are cut from spare ribs as shown here.
-St. Louis style ribs are the gold standard cut of pork ribs that the professional pitmasters use in competition cooking.
+St. Louis-style pork ribs are the gold standard cut of pork ribs that professional pitmasters use in competition cooking.
 This is because of their tenderness and consistent thickness that allows for more even smoking.

-Here we can see a contrast between the St. Louis style ribs (bottom) and the back ribs or “baby backs”(top).
+Here we can see a contrast between the St. Louis style pork ribs (bottom) and the back ribs or “baby backs”(top).
 These are also quite popular.
-As we can see here, the back ribs are more irregular in shape – thicker at one end than the other.
+As we can see here, the pork back ribs are more irregular in shape – thicker at one end than the other.
 They are generally heavier as well.
 The texture of the meat is also quite a bit different than the St. Louis style.
 When properly smoked both will be a great tasting meal.
 If you love ribs, check out this post on the full story on Tender Smoked Beef Ribs.

 Tender Smoked Pork Ribs (2 types)Course: MainCuisine: ComfortDifficulty: Medium